-I am a writer and tutor of writing based in Wales.
-My work has appeared in a wide range of journals and anthologies including Acumen, Orbis, Poetry Wales and The Journal, while my poetic drama, Two of Me Now, is published by Cecil Woolf in the Bloomsbury Heritage Series.
-Recently I was awarded a Churchill Travel Fellowship to journey through Iceland, Greenland and Newfoundland in the footsteps of Gudridur Thorbjarnardottir, an intrepid tenth/eleventh century Norsewoman.
-I am currently writing a travel book (working title Three Islands and a Viking) based on my journey.
+Susan Richardson is a writer, poet, performer and educator based in Wales. her work has appeared in a wide range of journals and anthologies including Acumen, Orbis, Poetry Wales and The Journal, while her poetic drama, Two of Me Now, is published by Cecil Woolf in the Bloomsbury Heritage Series.
+She was awarded a Churchill Travel Fellowship to journey through Iceland, Greenland and Newfoundland in the footsteps of Gudridur Thorbjarnardottir, an intrepid tenth/eleventh century Norsewoman.
+She is writing a travel book (working title Three Islands and a Viking) based on that journey.

 “When you come over, we’ll go camping,” he says down the phone from 3,000 miles away.
 “I know this little island – we’ll drive north, then rent a canoe.
 An island just for the two of us – how does that sound?”

 I haven’t seen Jeff in over five months.
 We met two years ago when we were both graduate students at the University of Toronto.
 He was completing a PhD in psychology and I was on a scholarship from Wales, studying drama.
 We’ve had a pretty turbulent relationship, but it’s somehow managed to endure, even though I’ve moved back to Wales to work as a playwright for an educational theatre company.
 Whenever my work commitments and finances allow, I fly over to Canada again to see him: on this particular occasion, we’re going to spend eight precious weeks together, as one of my plays is to be performed at a Toronto theatre.